-You’re just out with your dog, enjoying a walk and then SCREECH!… 3 blocks from home, she puts on the brakes and refuses to take even one step further.
+You’re just out with your dog, enjoying a walk, and then SCREECH!… 3 blocks from home, they put on the brakes and refuse to take even one step further.

 Why?
 Why does this happen?

-- Dogs that are fearful, stressed, or anxious can use stopping as a way of avoiding scary things.
+- Fearful, stressed or anxious dogs can use stopping to avoid scary things.

-- Your dog may be putting the breaks on because they know the walk is going to end soon.
+- Your dog may put the brakes on because they know the walk will end soon.

 - It may be your walking/training strategy.
 Often anchoring on walks is a consequence of our response to the dog’s attention-seeking behavior.
 Luring, bribing, pleading, or negotiating with the dog creates a hard cycle to break.
 You do not want to teach your dog to stop mid-walk for a treat.

 What do you do when your dog puts on the brakes?

 - There could be a comfort issue or health issue that is causing your dog to stop walking, such as: